 So the partition was probably a woolen curtain, leather panel, or other visually dense barrier given the limits of the materials and artisinal culture of that time and place.
 This surah is almost certainly censuring the wives’ personal visibility and interpersonal interaction.
 Traditional accounts (if we accept them) only reinforce this understanding.
 We’ve already witnessed the extreme seclusion of Muhammad’s wives in the story behind Surah an-Nur, in which Aisha’s complete seclusion under a veiled howdah meant that the whole traveling contingent could go for miles without realizing that they had left her behind at their last campsite.

 Something that indirectly affects the wives is also the ban upon the believers to enter Muhammad’s houses unless invited and only so long as there is food on the table.
-My assumption that this affects the women is in the word “houses” buyuut, which is plural.
+My assumption that this affects the women is in the word “houses” buyuut, which is full plural.
 Unless Muhammad himself operates private ownership of 3+ units, my guess is that this word includes the houses he has built for his wives.
 That this comes right before the decree of partitioning the wives from the sight of men also lends weight to this implication.
 If believers are not to enter Muhammad’s houses except when invited for meals and only insomuch as there is food on the table being eaten, then this places tight limits on the occasions and duration for which the wives may entertain guests.

 Why This Seclusion?

 This is presented to the wives as for their own good, that God is protecting them and purifying them with this sort of quarantine.
 In their time at home, the wives are directed to the general behaviors of Muslims: prayer, charity, and obedience to God and Muhammad.
 They are also told to udhkirna what is recited in their homes of the verses of God and also the Wisdom (ayah 34).
 The root word dhakar means “remember,” whether remembering in one’s heart (thus sometimes translated as “heed”) or out loud (thus sometimes translated as “mention”).
 It’s a very common word in the Quran, and often comes as a command to Muhammad to recite what was revealed to him of the Quran.
 So the women are given a function as a memory bank.
 Their role and behaviors are not really any different from what is expected of other Muslims –all Muslims are commanded to remember/heed/mention — but their position in society has a more vital potential.
 Their intimate knowledge of Muhammad makes their memories particularly valuable to the community.
-Especially since most of the wives were younger than Muhammad, their testimony outlived his own.
+Especially since most of the wives were younger than Muhammad, their active testimony outlived his own.
 Keeping them insulated and preventing them from coming under the authority of another man was a way of preserving the fidelity of their testimony.

 One rationale in the Muslim community for this special seclusion of Muhammad’s wives is that they were being assigned the responsibility of teaching the women.
 Especially in very sex-segregated traditions of Islam, it is seen as impossible that Muhammad would have been able to teach the female Muslims directly.
 Thus his wives’ homes were developed into a learning center for women believers.
 After all, the practice of the partition was only relevant to contact with men, and the formal dress codes are also only required before men, so there was much less social restriction upon the wives’ interactions with other women.
 (Though this depends still on how that “do not come unless invited for food” ayah gets applied.)
 Before I accept that the wives did get used this way, I would like to see evidence that Islamic women had a parallel school of tradition developed through Muhammad’s wives.
 I was told that some hadith have women in their chain of transmission.
 I know that a considerable number of hadiths are sourced from the wives, though mostly from only two of them.
 So women were involved in the formation of Islamic tradition and at least of few of the women in Muhammad’s family earned some authority through their memories.
 What I would like to see, however, is their role used in a way that justified their seclusion.
 Did this start a tradition of women teaching women, or has history shown that women had their religion administered and taught patriarchally?